ebdrup/mocha-jshint/README.md

 specifying paths
 ----------------
-Normally I would recommend configuring what to lint with `.jshintingore` described in [configuring jshint](https://github.com/ebdrup/mocha-jshint#configuring-jshint).
+Normally I would recommend configuring what to lint with `.jshintignore` described in [configuring jshint](https://github.com/ebdrup/mocha-jshint#configuring-jshint).
 And just lint the working directory.